Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 5/24
 Created an list of Blocks for the path and started a list of turning points to be implemented in the move function for Block.

+### date 5/26
+Added a method to access the map through the coonstructor.
+Have to think more about how to implement move.
+Resized the images for the Bloons.